tuarua/WebViewANE/README.md

 * Unzip the contents of cef_binaries.zip into the bin folder of your AIRSDK.
 * Copy the contents of the "cef_sharp_libs" folder into the bin folder of your AIRSDK.

-The location of this will vary depending on your IDE or.
+The location of this will vary depending on your IDE.
 These dlls and other cef files need to reside in the folder where adl.exe is run from.
 * CEF was built with MS Visual Studio 2013.
 As such your machine (and user's machines) will need to have Microsoft Visual C++ 2013 Redistributable (x86) runtime installed. https://github.com/cefsharp/CefSharp/wiki/Frequently-asked-questions#Including_vcredist
 * This ANE was built with MS Visual Studio 2015.
 As such your machine (and user's machines) will need to have Microsoft Visual C++ 2015 Redistributable (x86) runtime installed. https://www.microsoft.com/en-us/download/details.aspx?id=48145